anukem/ezeugo.dev/posts/programming-projects.md

 ---
-title: Programming Projects I think would be fun to implement
+title: programming projects I think would be fun to implement
 date: "02.01.22"
+image: "images/programming.jpg"
 ---

 Just keeping a running list of all the programming projects I may never end up getting to.